armanriazi/refi/docs/article.md

 - [x] Providing advice on crypto-assets
 - [x] Portfolio management on crypto-assets on behalf of clients.

-## CSRD as a legal standard
+## CSRD as a Legal Standard
 The European Union’s sustainable finance strategy has three components: the green taxonomy, which entered into force in July 2020; the Sustainable Finance Disclosure regulation (SFDR), which has been applicable as of March 2021; and the Corporate Sustainability Reporting Directive (CSRD), which entered into force in January 2023[^53].
 On July 31st, the European Commission adopted the first set of 12 European Sustainability Reporting Standards (ESRS), marking a historic milestone in our transition towards a more sustainable economy.
 The ESRS establishes the rules and requirements for companies to report on sustainability-related impacts, opportunities and risks under the Corporate Sustainable Reporting Directive (CSRD)[^51].

 Approximately 50.000 European companies will be subject to the first round of CSRD Reporting under the ESRS [^51].

 Unlike most other reporting frameworks, the CSRD requires companies to assess “double materiality”.
 In addition, corporate data repositories are being developed in jurisdictions such as the European Union to make data publicly available[^53].

-## Other regulations exist in other geographies
+## Other Regulators in Other Geographies
 The Securities and Exchange Commission (SEC), the Commodity Futures Trading Commission (CFTC), and the Internal Revenue Service (IRS) each have unique interpretations of cryptocurrencies[^50].

-# Future vision
+# Future Vision
+If a sustainable, net-zero emission and resilient world is to be achieved this decade, climate finance must reach $4.35 trillion annually by 2030.
+The VCM is predicted to grow exponentially: from $2 billion in value in 2021 to $50 billion in 2030 [^2].
+Estimates that the voluntary carbon market will be a $50-$100 billion market by 2030.
+This is 50–100 times bigger than the market today.
+It is our belief that ReFi will play a significant role in helping to scale and improve these markets going forward [^21].

 Where do you envision the future of sustainable investments in five years [^8]?
 Predicting the future always poses a challenge, akin to gazing into a crystal ball.
 However, I am confident that the tokenization of real-world assets will continue to evolve.
 There are already studies suggesting that by 2030, assets worth up to 16 trillion dollars will be represented through tokenization, with blockchain serving as the underlying infrastructure.
 Presently, within the sustainability sector, we already have 25 asset classes such as tokenized CO2 and tokens for renewable energy certificates.
 These also include Circular Economy, supply chain Traceability, and Water Credits.
 Established assets like rare earths, raw materials, and precious metals such as gold and silver are already being depicted and traded as their virtual counterparts, or “Digital Twins”.
 Ultimately, any asset that can be quantified has the potential to be tokenized[^8].